Mobile Robots 2025/2026

 Class Schedule

 Lectures are taught in person.
 Microsoft Teams (MT) platform will be used in case of attendance issues, to share class material, and general course's organization.
-Students are kindly invited to join the MT class with code TBD.
+Students are kindly invited to join the MT class with code ge9pz6t.

 Teaching Assistantship